MicrosoftDocs/learn/learn-pr/azure/modify-azure-resource-manager-template-reuse/includes/7-exercise-use-tags-parameter-files.md

         }
     ```

 1. Change `parameter1` to **resourceTags** and change the value of ```"type":``` to **object**.
-Remember that parameters have be string, secureString, int, bool, object, secureObject, and array data types.
+Remember that parameters can have string, secureString, int, bool, object, secureObject, and array data types.
 A link to example syntax for these parameter types is in the summary of this module.
 1. Add an attribute called **defaultValue:** and set the value to **{"Environment": "Dev", "Project": "Tutorial"}**.

    The parameter block should look like this code: